joereynolds/what-to-code/README.md

   - Manage document roots
   - Other stuff...?

+- An integration into i3 status that shows OTPs so you don't have to keep opening up your authentication software to get a key

 - A desktop app that is basically just an input box where you enter a JIRA ticket and it'll open up the URL for you.
 If it's a project ticket, it'll open up the pull request page instead.